raspberrypilearning/binary-hero/en/step_8.md

 --- task ---
 ![Correct stage background](images/correct-costume.png)

 Add code to your Stage to briefly change how it looks when the player plays the correct note.
-A costume has been provided for you.
+The project already contains a backdrop for this.

 ![stage](images/stage.png)
 ```blocks